-

 Determination

 Never underestimate the power you have to take your life in a new direction – Germany Kent.
 Every mountain becomes a plain when you are determined.
-Determination is a tonic that keeps achievers/champions going; it’s a key element in enduring temporary setbacks and the achievement of ultimate success.
-No matter how life and indeed the… Continue reading Determination
+Determination is a tonic that keeps achievers and champions moving forward; it’s a key element in overcoming temporary setbacks and reaching ultimate success.
+No matter how life or the…

 Psalm: Your Cymbal